-Read about GFC’s work around the world–including photos, regional maps, and information about GFC’s newest grantee partners–in the following briefs:
+Read about GFC’s work around the world–including photos, regional maps, and information about GFC’s grassroots partners–in the following briefs:

 Our partners in Latin America and the Caribbean are located in cities, slums, and rural areas, working to reduce child labor, increase school enrollment, provide vocational training and mentoring, and offer psychosocial support to displaced or marginalized youth.